Adoption of a child after placement by the youth welfare office

 - Registration certificates

-- Health certificates/medical certificates
+- Health certificates or medical certificates

-- Marriage certificate / civil partnership certificate
+- Marriage certificate or civil partnership certificate

 Prerequisite